Zero Carb Diet Plan

 You should control baked goods, refined & whole grains, legumes, milk, fruits, bread, starchy vegetables, sugar-loaded beverages, pasta, and starchy vegetables, corn, and peas.

-Few food and drinks are allowed on a zero-carb diet, including plain coffee, cheese, eggs, fish, meat, oils, butter, water, and tea.
+Few foods and drinks are allowed on a zero-carb diet, including plain coffee, cheese, eggs, fish, meat, oils, butter, water, and tea.

-To keep your diet less strict, you can also eat seeds, nuts, high-fat fruits like coconut, non-starchy vegetables, and foods that are less in overall carbs.
+To keep your diet less strict, you can also eat seeds, nuts, high-fat foods like avocado, non-starchy vegetables, and foods that are low in carbs.

 There is no specific suggestion for regular calorie consumption or counting size as this diet plan highlights controlling a certain macronutrient.